A four-part series first published in THE DAILY NEWS New Plymouth, New Zealand on March 7-14, 1985

 These programmes followed from surveys which showed that there has been a significant change in the labour market towards part-time work. and self-employment.

 Many schools have started to educate students in business skills through establishing Youth Enterprise Schemes.
-They actually set up model companies owned and operated' by the students themselves with teachers and industry leaders acting in an advisory role.
+They actually set up model companies owned and operated by the students themselves with teachers and industry leaders acting in an advisory role.

 There is a big drive to mobilise business leaders to get involved in creating new jobs in depressed areas.

-Industry leaders throughout the United Kingdom have started to shift their entrepreneural skills out into the local community by seconding staff to regional development agencies and giving advice to new start-ups, or businesses in difficulty.
+Industry leaders throughout the United Kingdom have started to shift their entrepreneurial skills out into the local community by seconding staff to regional development agencies and giving advice to new start-ups, or businesses in difficulty.

 My own interest in establishing worker co-operatives here in New Zealand, naturally led me to search out elements of the 200-year-old British Co-operative Movement.